John Adams: Election of 1796

-The election of 1796 was the first contested American presidential election.
-Twice, George Washington had been elected to office unanimously but, during his presidency, deep philosophical differences between the two leading figures in the administration – Alexander Hamilton and Thomas Jefferson – had caused a rift, leading to the founding of the Federalist and Republican parties.
-When Washington announced that he would not be a candidate for a third term, an intense partisan struggle for control of Congress and the presidency began.
+The 1796 election was the first contested American presidential election.
+Twice, George Washington had been elected to office unanimously but, during his presidency, deep philosophical differences between the two leading figures in the administration – Hamilton and Jefferson – had caused a rift, leading to the founding of the Federalist and Republican parties.
+When Washington announced that he would not stand for a third term, an intense partisan struggle for control of Congress and the presidency began.

 As in the previous two presidential elections, no candidates were put forward for voters to choose between in 1796.
 The Constitution provided for the selection of electors who would then choose a president.
 In seven states voters chose the presidential electors.
 In the remaining nine states, they were chosen by the state's legislature.
 The clear Republican favorite was Jefferson.
 Adams was the Federalist frontrunner.
 The Republicans held a congressional nominating caucus and named Jefferson and Aaron Burr as their presidential choices.
 Jefferson at first declined the nomination, but he agreed to run a few weeks later.
 Federalist members of Congress held an informal nominating caucus and named Adams and Thomas Pinckney as their candidates.
 The campaign was mostly confined to newspaper attacks, pamphlets, and political rallies; of the four contenders, only Burr actively campaigned.
-The practice of not campaigning for office would remain for many decades.
-Adams stated that he wanted to stay out of what he called the "silly and wicked game" of electioneering.
+The practice of not campaigning for office would persist for decades.
+Adams stated that he wanted to stay out of the "silly and wicked game" of electioneering.

 As the campaign progressed, fears grew among Hamilton and his supporters that Adams was too vain, opinionated, unpredictable and stubborn to follow their directions.
 Indeed, Adams did not consider himself a strong member of the Federalist Party.
 He had remarked that Hamilton's economic program, centered around banks, would "swindle" the poor and unleash the "gangrene of avarice."
 Desiring "a more pliant president than Adams," Hamilton maneuvered to tip the election to Pinckney.
 He coerced South Carolina Federalist electors, pledged to vote for "favorite son" Pinckney, to scatter their second votes among candidates other than Adams.
 Hamilton's scheme was undone when several New England state electors heard of it and agreed not to vote for Pinckney.
 Adams wrote shortly after the election that Hamilton was a "proud Spirited, conceited, aspiring Mortal always pretending to Morality, with as debauched Morals as old Franklin who is more his Model than any one I know."
 Throughout his life, Adams made highly critical statements about Hamilton.
 He made derogatory references to his womanizing, real or alleged, and slurred him as the "Creole bastard."

-Adams won the presidency by a narrow margin, receiving 71 electoral votes to 68 for Jefferson, who became the vice president; Pinckney finished in third with 59 votes, and Burr came in fourth with 30.
-The balance of the Electoral College votes were dispersed among nine other candidates.
+Adams won the presidency by a narrow margin, receiving 71 electoral votes to 68 for Jefferson, who became the vice president; Pinckney finished third with 59 votes, and Burr came fourth with 30.
+The balance of the votes were dispersed among nine other candidates.
 This is the only election to date in which a president and vice president were elected from opposing tickets.